nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 ### Things worth knowing about lodash
 #### Composition left

-Lodash is born as a fork of underscore, therefore everything we just saw can also be achieved with lodash.
-For example we may like compose but it may feel weird for its right to left math derived invocation.
-Lodash [still permit that mathematical approach](https://lodash.com/docs#flowRight) but also features a left to right version of the method that is not called composeLeft but simply [_.flow](https://lodash.com/docs#flow).
+Lodash is born as a fork of underscore.
+Therefore, everything we just saw can also be achieved with lodash.
+For example, we may like compose but it may feel weird for its right to left math derived invocation.
+Lodash [still permits that mathematical approach](https://lodash.com/docs#flowRight) but also features a left-to-right version of the method simply called [_.flow](https://lodash.com/docs#flow).

-Lodash, being sort of underscore gen2 offer better performances thanks to advanced code optimizations.
-It can be seen as a drop-in replacement for underscore, and it won't be hard to replace the first with the latter.
+Lodash, representing underscore gen2 offer better performances thanks to advanced code optimizations.
+It can act as a drop-in replacement for underscore, and it won't be hard to replace the first with the latter.

-Among the extra perks that comes with lodash one is definitely worth exploring:
+Among the extra perks that come with lodash one is worth exploring:

 #### Currying

-In JavaScript a function takes a number of arguments, and returns a value.
+In JavaScript a function takes some arguments and returns a value.
 We can call a function with:

-- fewer paramaters then the function's arity (*arguments.length<function.length*), most probably with odd results, or
+- fewer parameters then the function's arity (*arguments.length<function.length*), most probably with odd results, or
 - with too many, exceding the function's arity (*arguments.length>function.length*) with the result that the arguments in excess normally get ignored.

 <br>
-A curried function is a function that may be invoked with fewer arguments then its original arity, returning a function ready to be invoked with the remaining ones.
+A curried function is a function that may be invoked with fewer arguments than its original arity, returning a function ready to be invoked with the remaining ones.

-Given a sum3 function, that when invoked with 3 arguments will return their sum, we can create its curried version as follows:
+Given a sum3 function, that when invoked with three arguments will return their sum, we can create its curried version as follows:

 {% highlight javascript linenos %}
 var sum3 = function(a, b, c) {